jgomezve/aci-k8s-operator/README.md

 ## Installation

 This repository has been scaffolded using [Kubebuilder](https://book.kubebuilder.io/introduction.html).
-Projects created by Kubebuilder contain a [Makefile](https://www.gnu.org/software/make/) that will install tools at versions defined at creation time.
-Those tools are:
+Projects created by Kubebuilder contain a [Makefile](https://www.gnu.org/software/make/) that automates the deployment of Kubernetes Resoruces.
+The make file also leverages [Kustomize](https://kustomize.io/) to dynamically generate Kubernetes manifests

 **Your Kubernetes cluster must have already been configured to use the Cisco ACI CNI**